bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 That needs to be solved, Sjors.
 How do we solve that?

-## What is OP_RETURN?
+## What is `OP_RETURN`?

 Sjors Provoost: 00:09:26

-Well this was solved many many years ago using something called OP_RETURN.
+Well this was solved many many years ago using something called `OP_RETURN`.
-And the idea of OP_RETURN is that you create a transaction that spends coins.
+And the idea of `OP_RETURN` is that you create a transaction that spends coins.
-And then it produces a "coin", which has the instruction OP_RETURN and then it's followed by whatever text you want to put on the blockchain.
+And then it produces a "coin", which has the instruction `OP_RETURN` and then it's followed by whatever text you want to put on the blockchain.
-And now when a full node sees this it knows, okay, if it starts with OP_RETURN, this coin is not spendable.
+And now when a full node sees this it knows, okay, if it starts with `OP_RETURN`, this coin is not spendable.
 Therefore, this coin is not spendable, so I can forget about it.
 I do not have to put this in my RAM.
 I don't have to remember this.
 And the idea there was, that it was kind of a compromise.
-Well, people are going to put spam on the blockchain, whether we like it or not.
+People are going to put spam on the blockchain, whether we like it or not.
 Let's at least reduce the amount of damage they're doing and make sure they pay a reasonable fee for it as well.
-So there are some restrictions on the size of OP_RETURN to make sure that it's not too cheap to use it, but it is also cheaper than just spamming a blockchain.
+So there are some restrictions on the size of `OP_RETURN` to make sure that it's not too cheap to use it, but it is also cheaper than just spamming a blockchain.

 Aaron van Wirdum: 00:10:21